 Climbing up and over Donner Pass on the old Highway 40 scenic byway is a Tahoe classic.
 This 16-mile out-and-back road ride starts at the west end of Donner Lake and includes striking vistas of the lake as it passes over the roadway’s iconic arched bridge.
 Be sure to look out for rock climbers scaling the cliffs overhead.

 Brockway Summit Loop

 When the Ironman used to take place in North Lake Tahoe, this was the route for the cycling portion of the legendary triathlon.
 The Brockway Summit Loop isn’t for the faint of heart: You’ll cover 35 miles and climb over 2,000 feet.
-Start at Olympic Valley, ride into Tahoe City and along the north shore of Lake Tahoe, then begin the climb up Brockway Summit toward Truckee, completing the loop back to Olympic Valley. rich-text
+Start at Olympic Valley, ride into Tahoe City and along the north shore of Lake Tahoe, then begin the climb up Brockway Summit toward Truckee, completing the loop back to Olympic Valley. rich-text, responsive-table

 Parallel Mountain Sports Bike Rentals

 Parallel Mountain Sports in the Village at Palisades Tahoe offers adult and kids cruiser bike rentals as well as bike trailers for 1 hour, 4 hours, or all day.
 Rentals start from just $16.

 Here are other shops near Palisades Tahoe that offer rentals, demos, sales, and repairs.